ashwin-j-r/ashwin-j-r/README.md

 <a href="https://git-scm.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" alt="git" width="40" height="40"/> </a>
 </p>

-**🚀 Projects**
+**🚀 Projects** <br>
 My work is centered around leveraging Artificial Intelligence and Machine Learning to build deployable solutions for real-world problems.
 My key projects include:

-A medical chatbot to help users find accurate answers to their medical queries in one place.
+- A medical chatbot to help users find accurate answers to their medical queries in one place.

-A RAG-based web application that enables companies to create a custom chatbot for their business simply by uploading company information.
+- A RAG-based web application that enables companies to create a custom chatbot for their business simply by uploading company information.

-An AutoML web app where users can train models on their own custom datasets without prior coding knowledge.
+- An AutoML web app where users can train models on their own custom datasets without prior coding knowledge.

-**💼 Professional Experience**
+**💼 Professional Experience** <br>
 Hewlett Packard Enterprise | Machine Learning Project Intern | Feb 2025 - Jun 2025

 Developed a novel file type detection model by transforming raw binary data into image representations, achieving an 86% classification accuracy.